jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.6 - Currently, the plan is to add more miscellaneous zombies to complete both early and mid-game zed bestiary.
-I may provide a subtle lore later on... <--
+--> V1.6 - Currently, the plan is to complete the zed bestiary by adding more end-game zed mutants. <--

 #  REWORKS ON TILESET (frequent, or whenever I can)
 #  REMOVED LUA VERSION (we have spells and it's meant to replace the LUA attacks)

 #+ CHAOS ZEDS REWORKED (jolt, fake zombie, uruxis, fleshmonger.
 Known as zed mutants now)

-+  VECTOR IMPROVEMENTS (infection of organic terrains, haze infects the creatures)
++  VECTOR IMPROVEMENTS (infection of organic terrains, haze infects the creatures which deals constant damage)
-+  ZED MUTANTS (dissonant screamer, clinger, nocturne)
++  ZED MUTANTS (dissonant screamer, clinger, nocturne, gorepit, corrupted devourer, flesilisk)
++  NOXIOUS EATER (new upgrade path)

 	=>PAST UPDATES<=